-- the Civil Code; and - the New Urban Lease Regulations (NRAU) approved by Law 6/2006.
+- the Civil Code; and - the New Urban Lease Regulations ("NRAU") approved by Law 6/2006.

-The applicable Portuguese urban lease regulations divide leases into two types: (i) leases for commercial purposes; and (ii) leases for housing purposes.
+The applicable Portuguese urban lease regulations divide leases into two types: (i) leases for housing purposes; and (ii) leases for non-housing purposes.

 10.2 What types of business lease exist?